In this article

 In return, Moleskine’s social media team is happy to reward these artists for their loyalty to the brand with exposure on their Instagram page, which has some 45,900 followers.

-It’s a win-win scenario for both artists and brand.
+Using social currency in this manner is a win-win scenario for both artists and the Moleskin brand.

 4. Create a sense of exclusivity with limited edition designs